 The License section contains the configuration options that are used to configure T-Server licenses.
-They set the upper limit of the seat-related DN licenses (tserver\sdn) that T-Server tries to check out from a license file.
-See "License Checkout" on page 182.
+They set the upper limit of the seat-related DN licenses (tserver_sdn) that T-Server tries to check out from a license file.
+See "License Checkout" on page 192.

-license This section must be called License.
+This section must be called License.

-Notes: T-Server also supports the License-file option described in the Genesys 7 Licensing Guide.

-The License section is not applicable to Network T-Server for DTAG.
+- Notes: T-Server also supports the License-file option described in the Genesys Licensing Guide. - The License section is not applicable to Network T-Server for DTAG. - On selected platforms, the limitation of 9999 licenses may no longer apply.
+Use values greater than 9999 only when instructed by Genesys Technical Support.